defeall/Web-Development/Accordion using JQuery/Readme.txt

-This file contains a simple accordion using Jquery
+This file contains two different simple accordion using Jquery